paladp/cs203-S2019-assessment/assessment.md

   * I = Issue is raised but it is unclear or already exists
   * A = Issue is unique and has description for when issue occurs
   * G = Issue is unique, well described, and a possible reason for occurence is mentioned
   * E = Issue is unique, well described, and a possible reason for occurence and solution is mentioned
-* Using the GitHub flow model
+* Usicommunicates difficultiesng the GitHub flow model
   * N = GitHub flow model unused or no commits
   * I = Pushed to master or non-descriptive commits
   * A = Pushed to correct repository with descriptive commits
   * G = Use of a branch/fork demonstrated appropriately
   (e.g having a feature branch) along with descriptive commits
   * E = Use of multiple useful branches/forks demonstrated appropriately containing multiple coherent and descriptive commits
 * Creating and using a repository branch
   * N = Did not create or utilize branches
   * I = Create unclear branches